YanaDev49/Lets-Dive-Deeper--Understanding.Networking/Ports-and-protocols-TCP-UCP.md

 🔗 UDP uses port numbers: Like TCP, UDP uses port numbers to direct traffic for example, port 53 is commonly used for DNS (Domain Name system) queries.

-In summary, UDP ports allow fast but less relaible data transmission, making them useful for real-time applications like streaming or gaming where speed is more important than perfection.
+In summary, UDP ports allow fast but less relaible data transmission, making them useful for real-time applications like streaming or gaming where speed is more important than perfection!!

-An that is what Ports and protocols are in Networking!!

 ![ThereYouHaveItSheaWhitneyGIF](https://github.com/user-attachments/assets/c833f643-c061-4f7c-9194-9864d88f6e42)